Vietnam

 Safe harbour and penalty relief: The Resolution introduces a transitional country-by-country (CbC) report safe harbour rule that is the same as that in the OECD’s GloBE rules.

-Recently, the MoF released a draft decree on the global minimum tax, aligning with international efforts to create a fairer taxation system and address issues like BEPS.
-This draft decree is now open for comments and is primarily aligned with the OECD Pillar 2 model rules.
+The MoF released a decree on the global minimum tax, aligning with international efforts to create a fairer taxation system and address issues like base erosion and profit shifting.
+For more detailed information and the most recent updates, please visit PwC’s Pillar Two Country Tracker.

 Corporate - Taxes on corporate income